Milwaukee County Offers Endless Employment Opportunities

 - No food, gum, smoking materials or beverages are allowed in the video visiting area

-- Former inmates must wait six months from the date they were released before they are able to visit
+- Former residents must wait six months from the date they were released before they are able to visit

-- Inmates in disciplinary housing may not have visitors
+- Residents in disciplinary housing may not have visitors